 4. Tip your server and cabin steward

 For first time cruisers (and others who might not know), the cabin steward hauls luggage and maintains public areas around the cabins.
-Even those who hang the “do not disturb” sign all week, still receive housekeeping services in the areas nearby.
+Even those who hang the “do not disturb” sign all week still receive housekeeping services in the areas nearby.
 Servers work the buffet stations for breakfast and lunch, serving all guests at some point — even those who never eat in the main dining room.
 They do so much behind the scenes that not tipping just doesn’t make sense.CRUISE TIP: Prepay your gratuities so you don’t need to budget them with your vacation spending. #cruising #firsttimecruise Click To Tweet

-5. First time cruisers, please stick to your budget
+5. Stick to your budget

-On our last cruise, many on our flight home had been on the same cruise ship.
+On our last cruise, many people on our flight home had been on the same cruise ship.
 Partway through the flight, the lady across the aisle solemnly pulled her cruise charges printout from her purse.
 She unfolded it and dragged her finger down the list of charges — page 1, page 2, page 3, page 4, page 5.
 She sat, frozen, as she stared at the last page.
 Then she folded it up, smaller and smaller and smaller and shoved it deep in her purse.
 I watched (wanting to cry myself) as a tear rolled off her chin and dripped on her hand.

 I don’t know how much she spent — and really, it’s not the amount that matters.
 She clearly spent more than she planned or maybe could afford.

-- daily spending on soda or alcohol,
+- Daily spending limits on soda or alcohol,

-- what the casino budget is for the entire cruise (and walk away when you’ve lost that much),
+- What the casino budget is for the entire cruise (and walk away when you’ve lost that much),

-- how much to spend on last minute shore excursions for the entire trip (when it’s spent, no more shore excursions)
+- How much to spend on last minute shore excursions for the entire trip (when it’s spent, no more shore excursions)

-- what type of budget cushion to add to each day.
+- What type of budget cushion to add to each day.

 Experienced cruisers, what do you know now that you wish you knew then?
 Share your tips to help first time cruisers avoid frustrating mistakes.